Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Role

-MSA is looking for an experienced candidate to join our progressive data capture team using the latest 3D laser scanner, drones, and conventional survey equipment.
-We are looking for an experience surveyor who will progress to a management role and running our team.
+MSA is looking for an experienced candidate to join our progressive data-capture team, using the latest 3D laser scanners, drones, and conventional survey equipment.
+We are looking for a surveyor to work within the team.

 Key Requirements